Probing compressed higgsinos with forward protons at the LHC: Introduction

 where $m_{W}$ is the $W$ boson mass and $\theta_{W}$ the Weinberg angle, leading to nearly degenerate and light electroweakinos with a mass splitting being a few GeV (assuming a large $\tan\beta\gtrsim10$).

 Compared to the colored sparticles, charginos and neutralinos have a relatively low discovery potential at the hadron colliders as they do not participate in the strong interaction and thus have smaller production cross sections through electroweak interaction.
 Furthermore, it is particularly difficult to search for signals of the compressed mass spectrum through pair production of the electroweakinos, the challenges of which mainly come from the similar topology of $WW$ events as the SM background, as well as the soft final states with low momenta commonly below the threshold of detector acceptance.
-Additional jets or photons from the initial state radiation (ISR) are generally required to trigger the signal events, the effect of which, however, is constrained by the large systematic uncertainties at the high-luminosity LHC (HL-LHC) \cite{Han2014,HanZ2014,Baer2014,Aad2019,Barducci2015}.
+Additional jets or photons from the initial state radiation (ISR) are generally required to trigger the signal events, the effect of which, however, is constrained by the large systematic uncertainties at the high-luminosity LHC (HL-LHC) \cite{Han2014,Schwaller:2013baa,HanZ2014,Baer2014,Aad2019,Barducci2015}.
+For an even more squeezed mass spectrum around hundreds of MeV, searches have been proposed for signals from disappearing tracks \cite{Mahbubani:2017gjh,Fukuda:2017jmk}.

 In consideration of these facts, search strategies using the LHC as a photon-photon collider have been studied recently as a promising way to search for the light and nearly degenerate spectrum of electroweakinos and sleptons \cite{Beresford2019,Harland-Lang2019,Godunov2020}, which had been made possible with the development of the forward detectors installed at the LHC including the ATLAS Forward Proton \cite{Tasevsky2015,AFP2015} and CMS-TOTEM Precision Proton Spectrometer \cite{CTPPS2006,CTPPS2014}, known as the AFP and CT-PPS, respectively.
 These forward detectors are located near the colliding beam at the distance $\sim220$m from the collision point, aiming to identify the outgoing protons that go through the ultraperipheral collision (UPC), in which the initial protons brush against each other and remain intact.
 Alongside the UPC, electromagnetic fields surrounding the colliding protons are approximately equivalent to colliding beams of on-shell photons, commonly known as the equivalent photon approximation \cite{Budnev1975}, leading to processes of central exclusive production (CEP)